Student perception of the effectiveness of SmartMusic as a practice and assessment tool on middle school and high school band students

 A study of the relationships found among age, grade, intelligence, school marks and traits of school children of the Plainview public schools for the school year 1928-1929 Ballengee, Eugene Marvin (Texas Tech University, 1929-05)Not available

-The public school system of Memphis, Tennessee report of a survey made under the direction of the commissioner of education part 2 I. the elementary schools II.
-The high schools United States.
+Educational survey of Wheeling, West Virginia a report of a survey of the public schools of the independent school district of Wheeling, West Virginia, made at the request of the board of school commissioners, under the direction of the United States commissioner of education.
+United States.
 Bureau of Education; United States.
-Commissioner of Education (Washington: Government Printing Office, 1919)
+Commissioner of Education (Washington: Government Printing Office, 1921)